yuugure/next_tailwind_typescript/README.md

 # next_tailwind_typescript

-Template which is based on Next.js
+- Template which is based on Next.js

-next.js + tailwindcss + TypeScript
+- My Profile Sample

-sample
+# using oss

 - next.js
 - tailwind.css